tum-esi/CATI/README.md

 This will create the needed environments and requirements for the two integrated models.

-_Hint:_ If you have problems with conda, try running the steup in the "base" conda environment (`conda activate base`).
+_Hint:_ If you have problems with conda, try running the setup in the "base" conda environment (`conda activate base`).

 ## Usage & Examples
 General Syntax: